bodrick/awesome/TOPICS.md

 *   [microsoft/TypeScript](https://github.com/microsoft/TypeScript) - TypeScript is a superset of JavaScript that compiles to clean JavaScript output.
 *   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.
 *   [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
 They include everything you should know in one single file.
-*   [cfour-hi/gitstars](https://github.com/cfour-hi/gitstars) - Github Stars Repositories Manager
+*   [cfour-hi/gitstars](https://github.com/cfour-hi/gitstars) - Github Starred Repositories Manager

 ## typechecker